aquavis12/eco-save-calculator/README.md

 The build is minified, and the filenames include hashes.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Technologies Used

 - **React**: Front-end library for building the user interface.
 - **Material UI Icons**: Provides a rich set of icons to enhance the UI.
 - **Slider**: A UI component for smooth input controls.
-- **AWS Amplify Gen2**: Used for backend services, including authentication, API management, and data storage.
+- **AWS Amplify Gen2**: Used for backend services,API management
-- **Chart.js & React Chart.js**: Libraries used for rendering charts in the app.
+- **AWS SES & Route53** : for email notifications and domain registry
 - **React Slick**: Used for creating sliders or carousels.
 - **Google Maps API**: Integrated using `@react-google-maps/api` for map functionalities.